 On March 12, all New York City Broadway shows closed their doors in accordance with Cuomo’s initial ban on large gatherings of more than 500 people.
-The theaters are planning on opening their doors again during the week of April 13.

 Other cultural institutions, including Carnegie Hall, the Metropolitan Opera and the New York Philharmonic, have also closed their doors due to COVID-19.